hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 * Significantly update descriptions for both AXoT and IXoT for message and connection handling taking into account previous specifications in more detail
+* Add use of APLN and limitations on traffic on XoT connections.
 * Add new discussions of padding for both AXoT and IXoT
 * Add text on SIG(0)
 * Update security considerations